damenturnbull/zencharts/README.md

 #### Live Reports

-*Dependency:*

 Live reports replace the default graph data with data from a Zendesk endpoint.

-**The user must have access to a zendesk subdomain eg. https://{subdomain}.zendesk.com**
+**In order to run Live reports the user must have access to a zendesk subdomain eg. https://{subdomain}.zendesk.com**

 To run Live Reports:

 1. Clicking on "Live Reports" will redirect you to the a Zendesk subdomain login page.
-2. Login with your credentials for your particular domain.
+2. Login using credentials for your particular domain.
-3. You will be redirected back to the "Beautifully Simple Report"
+3. You will be redirected back to the zencharts and the Mock data will be replaced with the Live data.

-For example, when 'Live Reports' is established, the Pie Chart is updated with data from a API query that returns "end user" information.
+For example, when 'Live Reports' is successful, the 'Customer Access' pie charts will be updated with data for Zendesk "end users".

 GET /api/v2/users/search.json?role=end-user